BG3-Community-Library-Team/bg3-community/Tutorials/General/custom-origin-creation.md

 ## Help!
 I'm having an issue with this!

 If you read all of this and you're having an issue with something I didn't cover, you can probably find me at the CMTY discord: https://discord.gg/bg3mods

+## Credits

+Thanks to Milo/Magnetuning for answering some of my questions about making this.
+Thanks to Death for part of John Larian's description.